ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "conant-gertrude-1" "800" /%}}

-In one of the present-day photos of 484 Brooktondale Road, you can see the staircase on the side of building leading to the second floor,  Gertrude mentions.
+In one of the present-day photos of 484 Brooktondale Road, you can see the staircase on the side of building leading to the second floor, that Gertrude mentions.

-“A Drive-by Tour of the Town of Caroline” sponsored by the Town of Caroline Bicentennial Committee 1994-1995 contains a listing for M. E. Mills on a page identified as “Tour 4 - P7” in a 2016 reprint by The White Church Cabin Country Store and is the source (with some alterations) of the description Molly Adams used in her “Note”.
-In Molly’s research notes, she gives the attribution: “[Driveby, ie Conant]" and I have confirmed with Barbara Kone  Gertrude wrote the Brooktondale portions of the "Drive-by" book:
+“A Drive-by Tour of the Town of Caroline” sponsored by the Town of Caroline Bicentennial Committee 1994-1995, contains a listing for M. E. Mills on a page identified as “Tour 4 - P7” in a 2016 reprint by The White Church Cabin Country Store and is the source (with some alterations) of the description Molly Adams used in her “Note”.
+In Molly’s research notes, she gives the attribution: “[Driveby, ie Conant]" and I have confirmed with Barbara Kone that Gertrude wrote the Brooktondale portions of the "Drive-by" book:

 <blockquote class="quote-only">
 <strong>BROOKTONDALE POST OFFICE, left -- 484 Brooktondale Road</strong>